njord-rs/njord/docs/src/README.md

-# njord
+# Njord

-njord is a lightweight ORM library for Rust with strong-typed SQL DSL and sequence API.
+Njord is a lightweight ORM library for Rust with strong-typed SQL DSL and sequence API.